Language Institute in Paris, France

 From the Opéra boulevards to the historic area of the Marais with its early modern architecture and designer stores, from the Cluny medieval museum to the futuristic Centre Beaubourg, planned activities provide a comprehensive introduction to Parisian life, art, and architecture.
 In recent years, participants have enjoyed museum tours, concerts, plays and films; walking tours of Montmartre, the île St. Louis, and the Left Bank; coffee-tasting at a specialist roastery; as well as other cultural outings and activities.

 Situated in the heart of Paris, l’Étoile: Centre de Langue et Vie Françaises opens its doors to students of all nationalities.
 Highly qualified instructors from the French educational system who specialize in the teaching of French as a foreign language offer a wide variety of courses to suit the needs and interests of program participants.
-Students are placed into intensive language and culture classes which meet three hours per day, Monday through Friday.
+Students are placed into intensive language and culture classes which meet four hours per day, Monday through Thursday.

 Open to students from any accredited U.S. college or university who have completed one semester (or the equivalent) of college-level French.
 Minimum 2.5 GPA required (exceptions considered after submission of a petition).

-Professor Paul Scott
+Prof. Paul Scott

-2054 Wescoe Hall
+2054 Wescoe

 785-864-9042